Ded-Goit/mini-blog-ded/README.md

 ## 🙋‍♂️ About the Developer

-Developed by **Andrii Romanov (a.k.a. Дед Мазай)** — a passionate Fullstack Developer & Project Manager with 8+ years of experience.
+Developed by **Andrii Romanov (a.k.a.
+DED)** - a passionate full-stack developer and project manager with over 20 years of experience.
-Also a Tarot Reader with 20+ years of practice 🔮.
+Also learning Data Analytics 🔮.

 ---